zsbati/mvp3/README.md

 I. Quick Summary

-This is a Python application built using Flask that manages three types of user accounts—Administrator, Teacher, and Student/Parent—enabling permissions, comment-posting, and account maintenance.
+This is a Python application built using Flask that manages four types of user accounts — Administrator, Inspector, Teacher, and Student/Parent—enabling permissions, comment-posting, and account maintenance.

 II.
 Motivation